AEB-labs/cruddl/docs/modelling.md

 }]);
 ```

-The file `schema.graphqls` contains type definitions while `permission-profiles.json` provides metadata (in this case, to grant unrestricted access for all users).
+The file `schema.graphqls` contains type definitions while `permission-profiles.json` provides metadata (in this case, to grant unrestricted access users with the "users" role).
 The two file formats are distinguished by the extension of the `name`.

 In this example, we define one type `Order` with a scalar field.
 This project already allows to create, update, delete and read `Order` objects.
 See the [api documentation](api.md) on how the queries and mutations look like.